microsoft/devicescript/bytecode/bytecode.md

 If `func == null` returns self-handle.
 Otherwise, returns a handle or `null` if fiber with given function at the bottom is not currently running.

+    removed_panic() = 15

+These were once used, to be cleaned up on major bytecode upgrade.

 ## Format Constants